 Image similarity judgment is used to retrieve the similar nodules for providing reference to doctors.
-Similarity judgment and nodules classification have to consider several features, such as nodule's morphology, density, size, edge, etc. The full connected TABLE 1: Comparison of different method's classi-fication performance on D2 layer network and similarity judgment layer are trained through unsupervised approach, while 5-fold cross validation are trained by using dataset D4 with supervised approach.
-CANN performance for image similarity and classification, such as accuracy, precision, recall, F1 and etc., are shown in Fig.7.
+Similarity judgment and nodules classification have to consider several features, such as nodule's morphology, density, size, edge, etc. The full connected layer network and similarity judgment layer are trained through unsupervised approach, while five-fold cross validation are trained by using dataset D3 with supervised approach.
+CANN performance for image similarity and classification, such as accuracy, precision, recall, F1 and etc., are shown in Fig. 7.
 The evaluation verifies that unsupervised feature learning and supervised fine-tunning with a small training set can obtain better performance.